 I’ve always admired dressers converted into vanities for years after I started seeing them in DIY magazines.
 In our city bungalow there just wasn’t enough room in either bathrooms for a dresser-vanity, so when it came time to remodel the bathrooms in our current house I was happy to see there would be enough room in the master bath, but just barely.

 Although I do confess I did look longingly at some of the wonderful vanities that are available now.
 Especially the ones that look like…what do you know, dressers.
 Seems like others have admired the look, too.
 Except that the price tags on these started around $300 and climbed up from there.

 Um, back to the original idea.

 This is the dresser we decided to make into a vanity: a $79 find from the Salvation Army that I had originally bought to be my nightstand.
-I thought I needed the storage, but really didn’t, so they sat empty.
+I thought I needed the storage, but really didn’t, so it sat empty.
 I sure hope you can score something cheaper, but I was looking for specific measurements, and you know how that goes.
 Plus, have I mentioned how expensive the thrift stores are here?
 OK, I’ll be quiet about it…

 It wasn’t a fine antique, though, and needed to be painted and the top refinished.
 The slats separating the drawers had been replaced with a lighter color wood and both of the side panels had big cracks in them that needed to be filled.
 The top also had a major scratch (top left in the bottom picture) that went all the way to the wood.
 So it was a perfect candidate, in addition to being the exact size we needed to fit between the tub and wall.